 IMPACT OF COVID-19 ON PROGRAM START DATES & DEFERRALS

-Q: Will the Coronavirus pandemic have any impact on the Spring 2021 semester and beyond?
+Q: Will the Coronavirus pandemic have any impact on the Fall 2021 semester and beyond?

-Q: What are the dates of the Spring 2021 semester?
+Q: What are the dates of the Fall 2021 semester?

 A: Please see our Calendar for course dates.
-We are asking students to arrive several days before the semester starts to allow for time to have mandatory PCR testing done for Covid-19, prior to departure from their home country.
+The start date has been planned to allow time for students to have mandatory PCR testing done, prior to departure from their home country.

-Q: Will the French government authorities be issuing student visas for Spring and Fall 2021?
+Q: Will the French government authorities be issuing student visas for Fall 2021?

 A: Georgia Tech continues to monitor the situation with the French government and CampusFrance.
-Students planning to attend Georgia Tech-Lorraine in the Spring have already been advised by the Georgia Tech-Lorraine team to complete the CampusFrance application.
-We will advise on next steps for students matriculating in Fall 2021.
+Students planning to attend Georgia Tech-Lorraine in the Fall will be advised by the Georgia Tech-Lorraine team when to complete the CampusFrance application.
+We will advise on next steps for students matriculating in Fall 2021; please do not begin this process on your own.

-Q: What if I cannot obtain a French visa for Spring 2021?
+Q: What if I cannot obtain a French visa for Fall 2021?

 Q: If I elect to defer to a future semester, can I request to start the program on the Atlanta campus instead of the Lorraine campus?